dotnet/csharpstandard/standard/conversions.md

 An identity conversion converts from any type to the same type.
 One reason this conversion exists is so that a type T or an expression of type T can be said to be convertible to T itself.

+In some cases there is an identity conversion between types that are not exactly the same, but are considered equivalent.
+Such identity conversions exist:

+- between `object` and `dynamic`.
+- between tuple types with the same arity, when an identity conversion exists between each pair of corresponding element types.
-Because `object` and `dynamic` are considered equivalent there is an identity conversion between `object` and `dynamic`, and between constructed types that are the same when replacing all occurrences of `dynamic` with `object`.
+- between constructed types that are the same when replacing constituent types with identity convertible ones.

 In most cases, an identity conversion has no effect at runtime.
 However, since floating point operations may be performed at higher precision than prescribed by their type ([§8.3.7](types.md#837-floating-point-types)), assignment of their results may result in a loss of precision, and explicit casts are guaranteed to reduce precision to what is prescribed by the type ([§11.8.7](expressions.md#1187-cast-expressions)).